dipunm/react-boiler/README.md

  - Whilst defining the react dom, you can use the `SeedContext` to gain access to the `context` object.
 You should treat it like a [handle](https://docs.microsoft.com/en-us/windows/desktop/sysinfo/handles-and-objects) and never access its properties directly from the component.
 Instead, you should import a `partitioned` (coined again) function and allow it to deal with reading the context object.
  - - See `src/app/openComponents/components/Oc.js` for an example of this.

+# Universal app restrictions
+Any code within the `src/app` folder must not read or modify the context parameter.
 ===================